They say you must walk a mile in your customers’ shoes to truly know your product.

 2. Create Polls

-The term refers to content which can be viewed for a short period of time - say 24 hours.
-This content uses people’s ‘fear of missing out’ (FOMO) and compels them to keep checking their Instagram for such content (example: Instagram Stories).
+Have you ever heard of ephemeral content?
+It’s the content that can be viewed for a short period of time, say 24 hours.
+This content uses people’s fear of missing out (FOMO) and compels them to keep checking their Instagram for such content (Instagram Stories).

 Let’s take a look at Sephora.
 Since the company offers a variety of beauty products, it’s important to understand customers’ needs and wants.
-Thus, the marketers decided to compare the most common product to see what’s trendy these days.
+Thus, the marketers decided to compare the most common product to see what’s trending.

-- Customize the poll: Write out your own question and provide interesting poll choices.
-For example, you can add emojis instead of text.
+- Customize the poll: Write your question and provide interesting choices.

 - Offer something unique: People like to be rewarded for their effort.
-So you can encourage people to participate by offering them discounts, free items, surprises etc..
+So you can encourage people to participate by offering them discounts, surprises etc.

 3. Let them Ask Questions in Stories